 This South American fusion outpost on Miami Beach serves up favorites like spicy beef empanadas, crispy arancini, bucatini pasta, and a variety of steaks seared on the charcoal grill, all in a sexy tropical outdoor space.

-The South Beach location of Carbone serves up the same high-end takes on classic Italian-American dishes that its New York City counterpart has since 2012.
+The South Beach location of Carbone serves the same high-end takes on classic Italian-American dishes that its New York City counterpart has since 2012.
 On the menu, expect dishes like its famous spicy rigatoni in a vodka sauce, the Caesar salad “alla ZZ” that is prepared tableside, veal chop parmesan, alongside some serious old school vibes, strong yet balanced cocktails, and plenty of people watching.
 Reservations are a hot commodity, but the people watching make it worth it.

 Joe's Stone Crab Restaurant

 This 109-year-old restaurant is an institution and is thought to have started the stone crab craze that captures Miami to this day.
 Ordering the namesake stone crabs is a must, which are served with a mustard sauce that is a legend in its own right, but stone crabs aren’t the only notable item on the menu.
-From an assortment of seafood dishes to steaks to its popular fried chicken, there is something for all tastes.
+From an assortment of seafood dishes to steaks to its famous fried chicken, there is something for all tastes.
 And don’t forget the sides: creamed spinach and coleslaw are favorites, but the hash browns and the roasted tomatoes are worth the order too.
 Don’t want to spend time waiting?
-Then head next door to Joe’s Takeway and eat the same caliber claws at home.
+Then head next door to Joe’s Takeaway and eat the same caliber claws at home.

 Abbalé Telavivian Kitchen

 From the team who brought Miami favorites like My Ceviche and Pura Vida comes a laidback Israeli and Mediterranean cafe quickly becoming a favorite in the South of Fifth neighborhood.
-At lunch and dinner, guests can find more hearty dishes like fattoush (bread salad), pitas stuffed with falafel and lamb kofta (meatball), and roasted whole branzino, which can be paired with a large selection of Israeli wines.
+At lunch and dinner, guests can find more hearty dishes like fattoush (bread salad), pitas stuffed with falafel and lamb kofta (meatball), and whole roasted branzino, which can be paired with a large selection of Israeli wines.